jpontdia/common-documentation/exchange-docs/Development standards.md

 ## Configuration

-The configuration follows the principles of [12 Factor apps](https://12factor.net/config).
-The configuration of the application is handled in the CICD pipeline.
+The configuration of the application follows the principles of [12 Factor apps](https://12factor.net/config).
+We will have only one configuration file for the service, located in `/src/main/resources/config.yaml`.
+The property values will be overridden in the delivery pipeline according to the environment's needs.

-### Configuration file
-The configuration file for the project is: /src/main/resources/config.yaml.
-Prohibited the use of secure configuration files or configuration file per environment, example: config-prd.yaml